vanosg/brewpi-docker/README.md

 This is where we're working on dockerizing BrewPi.
 These files are constantly under construction, so please don't hesitate to report any issues you encounter!

 In the spirit of Docker, each service (and data store) has been broken out into its own container.
 As such, running BrewPi will require you to run 4 containers.
 To simplify this, we have constructed a docker-compose.yml file.
-To launch a BrewPi instance, use the docker-compose.yml file for your architecture (x86_64 if you're using a 32- or 64-bit system like Ubuntu or Debian, or raspberrypi_arm if you're running on a Raspberry PI), and then run:
+To launch a BrewPi instance, use the docker-compose.yml file for your architecture (cd into the x86_64 directory if you're using a 32- or 64-bit system like Ubuntu or Debian, or cd into the raspberrypi_arm if you're running on a Raspberry Pi), and then run:

 *x86_64*
 ```